Do Credit Cards Have PINs?

 Where Do I Find My Credit Card PIN Number?

-When creating a PIN, avoid using numbers easily guessed by credit card thieves such as your birth month and year or consecutive repeating numbers (1111, for example).
+If you need to create a PIN, avoid using numbers easily guessed by credit card thieves such as your birth month and year or consecutive repeating numbers (1111, for example).
 They’re easy for you to remember but also easy for someone else to guess.
 It’s a safer option to choose a PIN number at random, but make sure it’s a number combination you can still remember.

 How Safe Is My Credit Card PIN Number?